 The Sender Name: It Matters Where You’re From

-The sender name is often a secondary thought (or completely overlooked!) when sending out an email, but all content in an inbox should be considered marketing space.
-When it comes to a typical inbox, visibility is not a constant that carries throughout all email providers; your email subject line might not make the length cutoff.
-However, the sender field is a constant; where the email is from will always appear in an inbox.
+While the sender name is often an afterthought (or completely overlooked), all inbox content should be considered marketing space.
+Subject line visibility is not a constant across email providers.
+Conversely, where/who the email is from will always appear in an inbox.

-The sender field is a great, often overlooked opportunity to increase email open rates.
-The sender field will always be visible and most recipients scan the sender field first (and immediately decide whether or not to mark as spam!)
+The sender field will always be visible and most recipients scan the sender field first.
+As a result, they almost immediately decide whether or not to mark the email as spam.
+With that in mind, the sender field is a great opportunity to increase email open rates.

-Remember: trust and consistency are most important in an email relationship.
-Definitely creatively take advantage of the sender field’s inbox real estate, but make sure to maintain brand recognition.
+In short, trust and consistency are vital in an email relationship.
+Definitely take advantage of the sender field’s inbox real estate, but make sure to maintain brand recognition.